-The Airfield Manager is to ensure that all licensed or certificated staff employed by Duxford shall hold the appropriate licences/certificates and validations/endorsements before undertaking duties.
+The Head of Airfield is to ensure that all licensed or certificated staff employed by Duxford shall hold the appropriate licences/certificates and validations/endorsements before undertaking duties.

-The Airfield Manager is to ensure that all non-certificated staff have received appropriate training and are deemed competent to undertake their specific tasks.
+The Head of Airfield is to ensure that all non-certificated staff have received appropriate training and are deemed competent to undertake their specific tasks.

-The Airfield Manager is to ensure all FIS staff have completed the unit training plans successfully and validated by ATSD or the Local Validation Examiner (LVE) prior to undertaking operational duties.
+The Head of Airfield is to ensure all FIS staff have completed the unit training plans successfully and validated by ATSD or the Local Validation Assessor (LVA) prior to undertaking operational duties.